 Using a payroll software can help you pay yourself accordingly as well as file your tax forms—without the need for manual math skills.
 With a robust reporting feature, you can see all your revenue and expenses at a glance, making calculating deductions that much easier.
 Please note, however, that the CRA expects that you compensate yourself appropriately for your contributions to your business.

 We can’t say what business structure is right for your business, as each is unique.
 If you have any questions, it’s best to work with a trusted accountant, attorney, or other small business financial expert.

 Taxes play a big role in your bottom line

 When you run a profitable business, paying taxes comes with the territory.
-But as a business owner, arming yourself with a working knowledge of how self-employment taxes work can help you take steps to minimize what you have to pay legally.
+But as a self-employed business owner, arming yourself with a working knowledge of how self-employment taxes work can help you take steps to minimize what you have to pay legally.